These are the 71 most relevant European marketplaces for Home & Living 2025

 - Black Red White is an interesting player in Poland.

-- DIY players Leroy Merlin, Brico and B&Q enter the category with lamps, garden accessories and small furniture.
+- DIY players Leroy Merlin, Praxis, OBI, Brico and B&Q enter the category with lamps, garden accessories and small furniture.

 Conclusion